kaviarjs/nova/docs/index.md

 })
 ```

-Using `options.sort`, `options.limit` and `options.skip` inside nested collections is forbidden, and it is explained why in the [Limitations](./limitations.md) section.
+Using `options.sort`, `options.limit` and `options.skip` inside nested collections may have performance impact, and it is explained why in the [Limitations](./limitations.md) section.

 #### Linking Shortcuts